 We observe the following two properties of $G'$.

 \begin{claim} $G'$ is a planar DAG with maximum degree~4 in which every shortest/induced path is of length at most $3$, and the underlying undirected graph of~$G'$ is bipartite. \end{claim} \begin{proof} The first four conditions are easy to see in the given construction.
 We will prove the bipartiteness claim by giving a proper 2-coloring.
-We will color all vertices which represent the elements of sets $X$ and $Z$ with color $1$, and all vertices which represent elements of set~$Y$ with color~$2$.
+We will color all vertices which represent the elements of sets $X$ and~$Z$ with color $1$, and all vertices which represent elements of set~$Y$ with color~$2$.
 Then we observe that within the gadget $H(v_i)$, the vertices $l_{12},l_{23},l_{21}, l_{32}$ have color $2$, and the remaining vertices have color~$1$.
 This coloring is a proper $2$-coloring of~$G'$. \end{proof}

-\begin{claim} The \textsc{Planar $3$-DM} instance has a solution if and only if $G'$ can be partitioned into $p + 3q$ shortest/induced paths. \end{claim} \begin{proof} We claim that t Since $|V(G')| = 3p + 9q $, if $G'$ can be partitioned into $p + 3q$ shortest/induced paths, we observe that the average path length has to be 2.
+\begin{claim} The \textsc{Planar $3$-DM} instance has a solution if and only if $G'$ can be partitioned into $p + 3q$ shortest/induced paths. \end{claim} \begin{proof} Since $|V(G')| = 3p + 9q $, if $G'$ can be partitioned into $p + 3q$ shortest/induced paths, we observe that the average path length has to be 2.
 Observe also that none of the paths can contain more than one of the original elements of $X \cup Y \cup Z$.

-The only possible shortest/induced paths of length 3 are of the form $p^i = l_{12}^{i} l_{13}^{i} l_{23}^{i} l_{33}^{i}$, but if one takes this path into the solution, to cover vertex $l_{11}^{i}$, one has to include this vertex as a single vertex path, hence the average path length of such a solution would be strictly less than 2.
-We can also eliminate paths $p^i_1 = l_{11}^{i} l_{23}^{i} l_{33}^{i}$ and $p^i_2 = l_{22}^{i} l_{23}^{i} l_{33}^{i}$ from the solution of $G'$ by similar arguments.
-More precisely, taking~$p^i_1$ would force us to also take the path $l_{12}^{i}l_{13}^{i}$, and taking~$p^i_2$ even makes us select the singe vertex path $l_{21}^{i}$.
+The only possible shortest/induced paths of length 3 are of the form $P^i = l_{12}^{i} l_{13}^{i} l_{23}^{i} l_{33}^{i}$, but if one takes this path into the solution, to cover vertex $l_{11}^{i}$, one has to include this vertex as a single vertex path, hence the average path length of such a solution would be strictly less than 2.
+We can also eliminate paths $P^i_1 = l_{11}^{i} l_{23}^{i} l_{33}^{i}$ and $P^i_2 = l_{22}^{i} l_{23}^{i} l_{33}^{i}$ from the solution of $G'$ by similar arguments.
+More precisely, taking~$P^i_1$ would force us to also take the path $l_{12}^{i}l_{13}^{i}$, and taking~$P^i_2$ even makes us select the singe vertex path $l_{21}^{i}$.
 Again, the average path length of such a solution would be strictly less than~$2$.

 In summary, each shortest or induced path in the solution contains exactly three vertices, and each gadget $H(v_i)$ is partitioned into $P_3$-paths in one of the two ways shown in \autoref{twopart}.

 We now describe how to read off a solution of the original \textsc{Planar $3$-DM} instance as described by~$G$ from a shortest/induced path partition of~$G'$ into $p + 3q$ shortest/induced paths.
 If a gadget $H(v_i)$ is partitioned as in $(2)$ in \autoref{twopart}, we select that triple $v_i = (x, y, z) \in T$ into the solution~$S$ of~$G$, else we do not select the triple into the solution.
 Since the solution covers all vertices of $G'$, it will cover in particular all vertices from $X\cup Y\cup Z$; thus, the selected set~$S$ of triples will form a \textsc{Planar $3$-DM} solution.